To enjoy the full Mail & Guardian online experience: please upgrade your browser

 People riding and running the Lance Armstrong Bikeway, a six-mile bike trail through the heart of Austin, had mixed opinions too.

 Investment advisor Eric Davis (50) said he "wanted to believe" that Armstrong was innocent, but with the recent reports "there's no escaping the fact that he did it".

 The doping scandal – and attempts by officials to clean up the sport – will probably result in slower times, Davis said.
-But they haven't dampened his enthusiasm for the sport.

 Susan Manza (35) said she hopes the scandal doesn't tarnish the good work of Armstrong's Livestrong foundation but she's worried people won't be able to separate the two.